nscherf/Machine-learning-lectures/bkp/slides-new.md

 ## The Performance Measure, P

-- Describes what is a good/bad solution
+- Describes what is a good/bad solution:
-- Classification: accuracy, error rate
+	- Accuracy / Error rate
-- Density estimation: (log) probability of examples
+	- Precision and Recall
+	- Squared Error
+	- Likelihood
+	- Information Gain
+	- KL Divergence
 	- Depends on application:
 		- what are problematic mistakes?

 Note: error rate = Expected 0-1 loss